Curry, Wiggins help Warriors beat Knicks 111-101

 ”I’m actually much more interested in why we’re not playing well on the road than why were are playing well at home,” Kerr said. ”I expect to play well at home.
 We’ve got a good record here over the years and good players, great fans.
 No reason we shouldn’t control our home court.
 But we got to start putting it together on the road, too.”

-Golden State snapped a three-game home skid to the Knicks and have won their last eight in New York.
+Golden State snapped a three-game home skid to the Knicks and has won its last eight in New York.

 ”To me, the road record is directly connected to the defense,” Kerr said.